ezylang/EvalEx/README.md

 Parameters are the function name and the count of required parameters.
 The functions `lazyEval()` method will be called with a list of the LazyNumber parameters.
 A `-1` as the number of parameters denotes a variable number of arguments.
 String parameters needs to be surrounded by `"`.

-For example, add a function `STREQ("string1","string2")`, that will compare whether string1 and string2 is equal:
+For example, add a function `STREQ("string1","string2")`, that will compare whether string1 and string2 are equal:

 ````java
 Expression e = new Expression("STREQ(\"test\", \"test2\")");